faimna/Faizan-Hanief-Network-Projects/Redistribution using Route filter/readme.txt

 	#router eigrp 100
 		#redistribute rip metric 10 10 1 1 1 route-map ABC

 I have included the topology file and config files.
+Toplogy diagram is also included for you to create your own topology in GNS3 or any other simulation software.
 Happy learning !